 Business value

 In recent years, the unemployment rate has increased, and a job is very important for people.
 Therefore, a lot of lawbreakers may issue some fraudulent job advertisements to defraud.
-If people are cheated, they will lose not only a job, but also money, future and important personal information.
+If people are cheated, they will lose not only a job but also money, future, and important personal information.
 Therefore, we hope to develop a fraudulent job detection system to provide a reference for people who need a job.

 Besides, For the operators of the job ads website, our system is also very useful, because They care very much about whether their information is true or not and whether anyone is cheated because of their information.